RedHat-Middleware-Workshops/optaplanner-workshop-v1m2-guides/drools-score-calculator.md

     **SOLUTION BELOW** ...
 Try not to cheat!

-2. The soft constraint can be implemented as show below.
+2. The soft constraint can be implemented as shown below.
 Note the use of the `exists` keyword.
 The reason for using this keyword is that the costs of a computer should only be added to the soft constraint score once, even if there is more than one process assigned to the computer.
 The `exists` keyword basically controls that this rule is only fired once, even of there are multiple processes assigned to the computer.

 ~~~
 rule "computerCost"